 Firecode HTM 05-01 recommends that healthcare organisations commission the services of an independent fire engineer to act as the Authorising Engineer (Fire) for the organisation.
 The Authorising Engineer (Fire) acts as an assessor, makes recommendations for appointing Authorised Persons responsible for fire safety, monitors the performance of fire safety management and provides an annual audit to board level directors responsible for fire safety.

 Firecode expects the Authorising Engineer (Fire) to be a Chartered Engineer and Member of the Institution of Fire Engineers (or a chartered member of a similar professional body).
-James Gall is a Chartered Engineer registered with the Engineering Council and Member of the Institution of Fire Engineers and has significant healthcare fire safety experience working with hospital trusts.
+James Gall is a Chartered Engineer registered with the Engineering Council and Engineers Ireland and Member of the Institution of Fire Engineers and Member of the Institution of Engineers Ireland.
+He has significant healthcare fire safety experience working with hospital trusts.
 During his service with West Yorkshire Fire and Rescue Authority he was responsible for Building Regulations, Fire Safety Engineering and legislative fire safety within healthcare premises.
 As well as having substantial experience carrying out fire risk analysis, he has extensive experience working at a strategic level advising on fire risk management strategies and producing strategic plans to safely deal with fire protection deficiencies, whilst balancing the operational requirements of hospitals.

 Our registered address in the UK is: